-Hi, I’m Lana, a writer based in Auckland New Zealand.
-I am the Editor-in-Chief of The Pantograph Punch, Editor of Design Assembly and Founding Editor of #500words.
+Hi, I’m Lana, an author and critic based in Tāmaki Makaurau Auckland.
+I am the Editor-in-Chief of The Pantograph Punch, Founding Editor of #500words and author of False Divides (2018).
 Welcome to my website, please don’t hesitate to get in touch about enquiries or future projects.

 Lana is currently completing her Masters in Philosophy at Auckland University of Technology focused on the contemporary archive and in particular looking at how social media might act as an archive of our everyday Indigenous interactions.
-Noticing the ways in which Indigenous people use online spaces her thesis looks to suggest how if we decolonise our thinking about what is and isn’t an archival object to include the online environment than we have this whole other record of ourselves which is self-determined and live.
+There is she also a research for the Vā Moana / Pacific Spaces research cluster – an international research platform engaging Pacific and Western thought to investigate Vā Moana or Pacific Spaces.